FarasatNaseem/TourPlanner/README.md

 ## Lessons Learned

 #### Muhammad Farasat Hussein:
+I learned more about unittests and mocking during this project.
+Other than that, I learned more about asynchronous programming.

 #### Mohammad Farhan Saifee:
 As a person who had nothing to do with C# 1 year ago, and not even heard of something called WPF, this and the last project (MonsterCardGame) helped me a lot to gather an understanding of how things work with C#.
 At the TGM we only had JAVA as a programming language and thankfully the syntax of both, Java and C#, are similiar to eacht other.
 So it wasn't hard to leanr C# and WPF as I thought.\